A Know-How of Cloud Migration: Azure and Its 4-Step Strategy

 - Re-Invest: Enjoy the flexibility that Azure offers to modify, secure or make advancements to your migrated and existing workloads, turning that into savings.

 Safeguard your data and applications with Azure’s Secure, Data Protection and Monitoring options

-- Protect Data: Backing up apps in Azure keeps your data away from potential security threats, avoiding additional costs and business disruptions while ensuring compliance
+- Protect Data: Backing up apps in Azure keeps your data away from potential security threats, avoiding additional costs and business disruptions while ensuring compliance.

-- Monitor: Azure Monitor helps you easily monitor and track the health of your cloud data, apps and other infrastructure, alongside providing right insights and analytics.
+- Monitor: Azure Monitor helps you easily monitor and track the health of your cloud data, apps and other infrastructure, alongside providing the right insights and analytics.

 Four Azure Migration Alternate Strategies